 Reducing your battery use, using rechargeable batteries, and recycling batteries responsibly can reduce your environmental impact.

 Batteries often contain potentially harmful heavy metals such as mercury, lead and cadmium.
 In 2014, Call2Recycle estimates around 2,250 tonnes of batteries were sent to the landfill in BC alone.
-Follow the guidelines below to manage your battery use and help to reduce the potential environmental impact to soils and waterways.
+Disposing of batteries as regular trash has raised concerns over soil contamination and water pollution.

 - Minimal battery use, whenever possible